Taxis of India

-Cars such as Toyota Etios, Maruti Omni, Mahindra Logan, Tata Indica and Tata Indigo are fairly popular among taxicab operators.
+Cars such as Maruti Suzuki Dzire, Toyota Etios, Maruti Suzuki Ertiga, Maruti Omni, Maruti Suzuki Wagon-R. Mahindra Logan, Toyota Innova, Tata Indica and Tata Indigo are fairly popular among taxicab operators in India.
 The livery of the taxicabs in India varies from state to state.
 In Delhi and Maharashtra, most taxicabs have yellow-black livery, while in West Bengal, taxis have yellow livery.
 Private taxicab operators are not required to have a specific livery.
 However, they are required by law to be registered as commercial vehicles.

 According to Government of India regulations, all taxicabs are required to have a fare-meter installed.
 However, enforcement by authorities is lax and many cabs operate either without fare-meter or with defunct ones.
 In such cases, fare is decided by bargaining between the customer and the driver.
 Taxicabs face stiff competition from auto rickshaws, but in some cities, for example Mumbai, auto-rickshaws are banned in the main city district, thus giving taxicabs a monopoly.

 Taxicabs

-In India, most taxicabs, especially those in Delhi and Mumbai, have distinctive black and yellow liveries with the bottom half painted black and upper half painted yellow.
+In India, classic taxicabs in Delhi and Mumbai have distinctive black and yellow liveries with the bottom half painted black and upper half painted yellow.
 In Kolkata, most taxis are painted yellow with a blue strip in the middle.
 Private companies operating taxis can have their own liveries, but need to get them approved from the government.
 Now, drivers don't need to pay commission.